Australian Old Time Radio

 The next idea to crack the cover open, is to go across the back road behind the studio to get some dynamite from the resourceful fellow who goes illegally fishing with it.
 Keith comes back with 2 sticks and some caps and after warning everyone to take cover, he places it and sets it off.
 BANG!
 There’s a lot of dust and dirt but again the concrete cover doesn’t move.
 With more consultation the solution is to get more dynamite.

 So with 4 sticks strategically placed, blocking the rear lane and warning the front studio where Bruce had started a string overdub session, the dynamite is set off … KA-BOOOM!
 When the clouds of dust clear they all see the cover has slightly cracked open.
 But in the front studio, dust and bits of the old studio ceiling have fallen down on the ladies in the string session and they all freak out.
 Loudly shrieking with their expensive instruments they all come running up past me out into the back lane.
-Eventually a water pump arrives, the echo chamber is drained and repaired and used till Natec’s EMT plate arrives.
+After things settle down Keith goes up Glebe Pt.
+Rd. to the Jolly Hire company to rent a big electric water pump with hoses and drains the echo chamber dry.
+In the following days, repairs are made and the chamber is used till Natec’s EMT plate arrives from storage.